mrmlnc/vscode-scss/README.md

-# vscode-scss (WIP)
+# vscode-scss

-> SCSS intellisense for Variables and Mixins in all SCSS files.
+> SCSS intellisense for Variables, Mixins and Functions in all SCSS files.

 > **Disclaimer**
 >